CGN News Editorial Standards and Practices

 Sports stories may include game results, schedules, standings, player updates, injuries, transactions, league developments, analysis, and local or national sports coverage.

 Injury and personal information should be handled responsibly and attributed to official team, league, athlete, or reputable reporting sources when available.
+Sports analysis should be clearly distinguishable from straight reporting.

-19. Images, Captions, and Credits
+21. Images, Captions, and Credits

 Images used by CGN News should be lawful, relevant, and properly credited.